 CERTs help to educate citizens about disaster preparedness for hazards that may impact your community, and train them in basic disaster response skills.
-CERTs are composed of citizen volunteers who actively participate in classroom exercises to learn key emergency response skills, and commit to helping serve their community following a disaster activity when professional responders are not immediately available.
+CERTs are composed of citizen volunteers who actively participate in classroom exercises to learn critical emergency response skills and commit to helping serve their community following a disaster activity when professional responders are not immediately available.

 Properly trained CERT members can serve as extensions of professional emergency teams, giving critical support to first responders, providing immediate assistance to victims, organizing spontaneous volunteers at a disaster site, and helping with non-emergency projects that help improve the safety of the community.

-CERT training courses should be instructed by a trained team of professional first responders who have completed a CERT Train-the-Trainer course conducted by their state training office for emergency management, or by FEMA's Emergency Management Institute (EMI).
-Communities should encourage any and all citizens to take the CERT course to become better educated on how to respond immediately after a disaster to protect themselves, their families, their neighbors, and their community.
+A trained team of professional first responders who have completed a CERT Train-the-Trainer course conducted by their state training office for emergency management, or by FEMA's Emergency Management Institute (EMI), should instruct all future CERT trainers.
+At the individual participant level, communities should encourage all citizens to take the CERT course to become better educated on how to respond immediately after a disaster to protect themselves, their families, their neighbors, and their community.

 How to Set Up a CERT in Your Community

 If you are ready to add a CERT to your community to enable citizens to act confidently in response to an unexpected disaster, then follow the steps below to plan and launch with success.

 Identify Program Goals